 State Rep. Adam Koenig, R-Erlanger, is using social media to build support for his sports betting measure, House Bill 606.

-The bill already has cleared the House, on a 58-30 vote, and is awaiting action in the Senate.
+The bill has already cleared the House on a 58-30 vote and is awaiting action in the Senate.

 Legislation must be approved in both chambers before going to Democratic Gov. Andy Beshear for his approval.
 The governor supports sports betting.